¥$: Vultures trilogy

-The third installment, Vultures 3, remained unreleased.
+The third installment, Vultures 3, remains unreleased.
 In January 2025, Ty Dolla Sign said the album was still planned to release and would "rip heads off".
 He reaffirmed this during a March performance with Peso Pluma, despite West having sparked controversy for antisemitic rants on Twitter in the preceding month.
-In February, Ty Dolla Sign would preview the ¥$ song "Don't Kill the Party" on a livestream with American rapper Tyga, who also featured on the track.
+In February, Ty Dolla Sign previewed the ¥$ song "Don't Kill the Party" on a livestream with the American rapper Tyga, who also featured on the track.
 In April, West indicated that Vultures 3 had been canceled due to his antisemitic statements, which had strained his relationship with Ty Dolla Sign.
-West stated that he would like to release the album, but was unsure if it would, as Ty Dolla Sign had stopped talking to him.
+West said he wanted to release it, but Ty Dolla Sign had stopped talking to him.
+In November, after West met with the Israeli-Moroccan rabbi Yoshiyahu Yosef Pinto to apologize, Ty Dolla Sign said he forgave West.
+In August 2026, West brought Ty Dolla Sign as a special guest at his concert in New Orleans.
+Ty Dolla Sign announced later that month that Vultures 3 was still planned.

 Controversy

 The original artwork for Vultures 1, revealed by West in January 2024, was believed to be inspired by the cover art for Filosofem—an album by black metal artist Burzum (handled and maintained by murderer and neo-Nazi musician Varg Vikernes) as well as painter Caspar David Friedrich, with the album title's font resembling Burzum's typeface.
 West was also photographed in 2024 wearing a Burzum shirt while standing beside JPEGMafia.
 Vultures 1 was released with a new cover art featuring a photograph of West completely obscured by all-black clothing, including an opaque head covering, standing next to his partner, Bianca Censori, with her back turned, wearing stockings and a sheer black cloth around her waist.
 With the announcement of Vultures 2, the duo revealed the cover for the album featuring Ty Dolla Sign wearing a leather jacket and a mask, standing in the center of a brown background while holding a picture of his brother, Big TC.